MicrosoftDocs/security/operations/ingest-data-sources.md

 ms.service: microsoft-365-security
 ---

 # Step 3.
-Ingest data sources
+Ingest data sources - JAY + AUSTIN

+Once Sentinel is deployed to the environment, data connectors are configured to enable data ingestion into the workspace.

+## Turning on data connectors

+### Prerequisites